Best NJ Towns for Families in 2026: Schools, Safety & Lifestyle

 Best for Outdoor Families

-If your family prioritizes hiking, biking, open space, and a connection to nature, these towns offer the best of NJ's outdoor lifestyle while still providing excellent schools and reasonable commutes.
+If your family prioritizes hiking, biking, open space, and a real connection to nature, these towns deliver without sacrificing schools or commute.

 Basking Ridge

-Basking Ridge (part of Bernards Township) is a premier address for outdoor families.
-The Great Swamp National Wildlife Refuge is nearby, offering hundreds of acres of trails and nature.
-Lord Stirling Environmental Education Center and numerous county parks provide year-round outdoor activities.
-The Ridge High School is highly rated, and the town has an upscale, family-oriented community feel.
+Basking Ridge (part of Bernards Township) is the premier address for outdoor families.
+The Great Swamp National Wildlife Refuge is right there — hundreds of acres of trails.
+Lord Stirling Environmental Education Center, county parks, and a generally quiet pace.
+The Ridge High School is top-rated.
+Upscale and family-oriented without feeling exclusive.

 Mendham